makersacademy/rps-challenge/README.md

 The Rock, Paper, Scissors web application is split up into various classes that understands the behaviour of various methods.
 The classes encapsulate these behaviours.

-The Computer class understands the behaviour of the computer_choice.
+The Computer Class understands the behaviour of the computer choice method.

-- Class ----> computer
+- Class ----> Computer
 - Method (behaviour) ----> computer_choice

-The Result class understands the behaviours of initialize and run_game.
+The Result Class understands the behaviours of initialize and run game methods.

-- Class ----> result
+- Class ----> Result
-- Method (behaviour) ----> initialize and run_game.
+- Method (behaviour) ----> initialize and run_game

-[Click Here](https://github.com/RichEwin/rps-challenge/blob/master/Images/Screenshot%202020-05-31%20at%2013.05.20.png?raw=true) to view a sequence diagram of the HTTP request/response cycle.
+[Click Here](https://github.com/RichEwin/rps-challenge/blob/master/Images/Screenshot%202020-06-01%20at%2008.21.27.png?raw=true) to view a sequence diagram of the HTTP request/response cycle.

 ## Technologies

-- Language: Ruby
+- Programming Language: Ruby
 - Web Framework: Sinatra
 - Testing Tools: Rspec & Capybara